R. Jisung Park

 Speaker Profile

-He was educated at Oxford University and completed his PHD at Harvard, before appointments at UCLA and Yale.
-He is an Assistant Professor at the University of Pennsylvania, with appointments at the School of Policy and Practice and The Wharton School.
+He was educated at Oxford University and completed his PhD at Harvard before earning appointments at UCLA and Yale.
+He is now an assistant professor at the University of Pennsylvania, with appointments at the School of Policy and Practice and The Wharton School.